The Mpemba effect likes to hit a wall

 For an initial condition $p(x,0)$, the solution at time $t$ is obtained as

-where $\{\lambda_n\}_{n\ge 1}$ are the non-negative eigenvalues of $-\mathbb W$ in ascending order, and $\{r_n\}_{n\ge 1}$ are the corresponding right eigenvectors.
-The coefficient $a_n$ is obtained by projecting the eigenvector $\ell_n$ of ${\mathbb W}^\dagger$ onto the initial state,
+where $\{\lambda_n\}_{n\ge 1}$ are the non-negative eigenvalues of $-\mathbb W$ in ascending order, and $\{r_n(x)\}_{n\ge 1}$ are the corresponding right eigenvectors.
+The coefficient $a_n$ is obtained by projecting the eigenvector $\ell_n(x)$ of ${\mathbb W}^\dagger$ onto the initial state,

-Because the dynamics Eq.~\eqref{eq:Langevin} satisfies the detailed balance property with respect to the Boltzmann distribution $\pi(x,\beta):=\ee^{-\beta V(x)}/Z(\beta)$ with $Z(\beta):=\int \dd x \ee^{-\beta V(x)}$, $p(x,t)$ converges to $\pi(x,\beta)$ at large times.
+Because the dynamics Eq.~\eqref{eq:Langevin} satisfies the detailed balance property with respect to the Boltzmann distribution $\pi(x,\beta):=\ee^{-\beta V(x)}/Z(\beta)$ with $Z(\beta):=\int \dd x\, \ee^{-\beta V(x)}$, $p(x,t)$ converges to $\pi(x,\beta)$ at large times.
 In our study, the system is initially prepared in equilibrium at a temperature $T_i=\beta_i^{-1}$, so that the coefficients $a_n$ depend on $T_i$ in addition to $T$ and $V(x)$.
 While the lowest eigenvalue $\lambda_1=0$ is known ($\ell_1(x)=1$, $r_1(x)=\pi(x,\beta)$), the specifics of the spectrum are of course heavily potential-dependent~\cite{morsch1979one, risken1996fokker, walker2021anomalous, Biswas23a}, up to some robust properties.
-One of them is that at low bath temperature $T$, $\lambda_2\propto\ee^{-\beta \Delta V}$ in accordance with the Arrhenius law, as demonstrated by Kramers~\cite{arrhenius1889dissociationswarme,KRAMERS1940} (where $\Delta V$ is the potential barrier from the least stable well).
-The corresponding timescale can be made arbitrarily large, leaving ample room to define a quasi-stationary regime in which the Mpemba effect is more readily observed.
-In the $\lambda_2^{-1}\gg t\gg\lambda_3^{-1}$ regime, we can approximate
+One of them is that at low bath temperature $T$, $\lambda_2\propto\ee^{-\beta \Delta V_{b}}$ in accordance with the Arrhenius law, as demonstrated by Kramers~\cite{arrhenius1889dissociationswarme,KRAMERS1940}, where $\Delta V_{b}$ is the potential barrier from the least stable well.
+The corresponding timescale can be made arbitrarily large, leaving ample room to observe the Mpemba effect.
+In the $t\gg\lambda_3^{-1}$ regime, the dynamics is dominated by the slowest eigenmode.
+Thus, we can approximate